Have you ever said to yourself My kid(s) have too many toys?

 What is the art of toy rotation?

-Haven spoke to many moms in my life during play dates.
+I have spoken to many moms during play dates.
 Many share the common frustration of toys and throwing their hands in the air.

-The magic trick to keeping toys from overtaking your house daily is not to allow kids to have too many at one time.
+The magic trick to keeping toys from overtaking your house daily is to limit the number of toys your child can have at one time.

 Remember above when I said I wanted my kids to appreciate what they have and not to grow up thinking more is better.